-3.7.2 Harvest
+3.6.2.1 Harvest

-Recreational snapper-grouper harvest in the South Atlantic has been variable during the period 2003-2007, averaging slightly below 11million pounds (Table 3-28).
-On average, the private/shore mode of fishing accounted for the largest harvests at around 7.23 million pounds (MP).
-Well below this harvest level are those of the charter mode at 1.97 MP and headboat at 1.69 MP.
-Harvests in each state also fluctuated during the same period (Table 3-29).
-On average, Florida accounted for most of snapper-grouper harvest in the South Atlantic at around 6.83 MP, followed by North Carolina at 2.07 MP, South Carolina at 1.41 MP, and lastly by Georgia at 0.64 MP.
+Recreational snapper grouper harvest in the South Atlantic has been variable during the period 2003-2007, averaging slightly below 11million pounds (MP) (Table 3-28).
+On average, the private/shore mode of fishing accounted for the largest harvests at around 7.23 MP.
+Well below this harvest level were those of the charter mode (1.97 MP) and headboats (1.69 MP).